Drivers 75 and over

 Voluntary surrender of your driver licence

-If you voluntarily surrender your licence to us or it is cancelled because of a medical condition, you may be eligible to receive an Adult Proof of Age Card free of charge as an alternative form of photo identification.
+If you voluntarily surrender your licence to us or it is cancelled because of a medical condition, you may be eligible to receive a Photo Identification Card free of charge as an alternative form of photo identification.
 For more information enquire at a transport and motoring customer service centre or call 13 23 80.

 If you drive while your licence is suspended or cancelled, and you are convicted of the offence, you risk being fined or jailed.